-The RTS Public Survey asked owners of petrol or diesel cars to describe their concerns about purchasing an electric vehicle.
-Residents identified purchase cost, lack of charging infrastructure, and a lack of understanding of distance range as key barriers.
-This is in line with wider evidence. ^{98,99}
+In the RTS Public Survey, owners of petrol or diesel cars were asked to describe any concerns they may have about purchasing an electric vehicle.
+Residents identified purchase cost, lack of charging infrastructure, and a lack of understanding of distance range as key barriers (Figure 19).
+This is in line with wider evidence.

-SPT partners also identified a number of challenges to scaling up delivery of charging infrastructure.
+SPT's partners also identified a number of challenges to scaling up delivery of charging infrastructure.
 These include:

-• selection of the charging technologies;

-- lack of network development guidance or spatial strategies; - infrastructure maintenance costs; - providing infrastructure for existing residential areas especially flatted dwellings; - access to infrastructure in rural areas; and, - uncertainty about public and private sector roles to develop and grow the market and the long-term approach to covering revenue costs at public charging points.
+- selection of the charging technologies; - lack of network development guidance or spatial strategies; - infrastructure maintenance costs; - providing infrastructure for existing residential areas especially flatted dwellings; - access to infrastructure in rural areas; and - uncertainty about public and private sector roles to develop and grow the market and the long-term approach to covering revenue costs at public charging points.